JuliaActuary/FinanceModels.jl/docs/src/migration.md

 end

-# `@optic` indciates what in our model variables needs to be updated (from AccessibleOptimization.jl)
+# `@optic` indicates what in our model variables needs to be updated (from AccessibleOptimization.jl)
 # `-1.0 ..
-1.0` says to bound the search from negative to postive one (from IntervalSets.jl)
+1.0` says to bound the search from negative to positive one (from IntervalSets.jl)
 FinanceModels.__default_optic(m::ABDiscountLine) = OptArgs([
     @optic(_.a) => -1.0 ..
 1.0,
     @optic(_.b) => -1.0 ..
 1.0,